CodeupClassroom/venus-modified-lessons/no_jquery/selectors.md

 [see Codeup WebDev v2 for this lesson](https://java.codeup.com/javascript-i/bom-and-dom/dom/)

+### Venus: do NOT go below this point for this lesson

 TODO: the below exercise needs to be split up between the selectors and properties lessons

 ## Exercises